etica/etica-gui/README.md

-# Xerom Desktop Wallet
+# Etica Desktop Wallet

 **Clone and run to see it in action.**

-This is a desktop wallet for the [Xerom](https://xerom.org/) project.
+This is a desktop wallet for EticaProtocol [EGAZ](https://www.eticaprotocol.org/) project.

 ## To Use